RobertMachamud/coepmobiles_china/README.md

 ## Known Bugs
-  - Description text behaves weird by resizing the site.
+  - Description text on the product site behaves weirdly by resizing the site (transition).

 # Deployment